CCTV

 CCTV (closed circuit television) cameras help to prevent anti-social behaviour and crime.

-We realise that CCTV in public areas may cause worry.
-A national Code of Practice is used to make sure footage is only collected and kept as it should be.
-The recordings are kept secure and private.
+We realise that CCTV in public areas may cause worry, but a national Code of Practice is used to make sure footage collected is kept secure and private.

 We work with the police to make sure we make good use of CCTV footage.
 Meetings take place where we talk about the best ways to use it.